saurav-shakya/Youtube-AI-Agent-01/README.md

-# 🎥 Video Analysis AI with Gemini 2.0 Flash
+# 🎥 Youtube Video AI AGENT

 A powerful video analysis tool that uses Google's Gemini 2.0 Flash model to provide detailed insights and analysis of YouTube videos.